Candlin & Mynard

 Chapter 4.
 The role of writing and the development of grammatical accuracy

-• Grammatical accuracy: an enduring concern
+• Grammatical accuracy: An enduring concern

-• Uses of writing in the autonomy classroom: a brief recapitulation
+• Uses of writing in the autonomy classroom: A brief recapitulation

 • The relation between writing and learning in the learner autonomy approach